Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-04-14-whiskey-brown-butter.md

 ##### Applications

-The resulting whikey-infused brown butter will contain more liquid than if we browned butter by itself.
+The resulting whiskey-infused brown butter will contain more liquid than if we browned butter by itself.
 As such, recipes that are sensitive to changes in the ratio of wet to dry ingredients will need to account for this difference.
 For example, I made my classic [brown butter chocolate chip cookies](https://joanne-nguy.github.io/blog/2025/bb-choco-chips/) using whiskey butter and found that baking at 12 mins, which usually yields a soft, chewy cookie ended up being undercooked due to the additional liquid content from the whiskey.
 An adjustment to baking for 14 mins yielded the perfect texture.
 Other uses in baking includes buttercream frosting, cupcakes and pancakes.

 Cooking with this butter will be a bit delicate since the toasted milk solids will continue to cook, then burn.
 The alcohol content will evaporate with high heat, though [not completely](https://www.isu.edu/news/2019-fall/no-worries-the-alcohol-burns-off-during-cookingbut-does-it-really.html), as a function of the temperature and length of cooking.
 I'd recommend adding the whiskey-infused brown butter at the end of cooking to impart the nutty, smoky flavors rather than frying with it.